About the Clinical & Translational Science Institute

-Under the executive leadership of Bruce N. Cronstein, MD, Judith S. Hochman, MD, and Deborah Chavis-Keeling, MS, the institute’s mission is to apply the principles and practices of translational research to move study findings from the laboratory to the community.
+Under the executive leadership of Miriam A. Bredella, MD, MBA, Bruce N. Cronstein, MD, Judith S. Hochman, MD, and James Holahan, MPH, the institute’s mission is to apply the principles and practices of translational research to move study findings from the laboratory to the community.

 With input from internal, external, and scientific review committees; working groups; and a community advisory board, we engage and partner with local communities to identify targets for research, design and conduct translational research studies, and implement new discoveries.

 Translational research transforms basic science discoveries into practical applications that can improve health, such as new diagnostic techniques, therapies, and interventions.